shantam-8/Machine-Learning-API-for-Tshirt-Size-Determination/README.md

                                     ])
 ```
 Additionally, of the 500 data points sourced from different websites, 70% were used as the training set and 30% were used as the test set.
 Through several processes of trial-and-error, a Training Accuracy of 0.9521 and a Test Accuracy of 0.8541 was achieved.

+## Model Deployment
+As the original model was too large, the model has been compressed into a model named "Model_4.tflite" and suitable changes have been made to "app.py".
+This was then depolyed via heroku.
+The following site opens the API:

 ## Potential Updates
 The list indicates the updates that can be made to this API.